 But the talking heads on TV argue that these companies are disrupting markets and will soon have things like fleets of autonomous vehicles offering rides to anyone sober or not.

 Most of the talking heads on financial TV are tech illiterates.
 They make a soup of words with the skill of a master chef to come up with arguments that cannot pass the scrutiny of a freshman test in engineering school.

 Autonomous vehicles need structured environments and cannot operate under unpredictable conditions (stochasticity) and possibly adversarial attacks.

 An optimistic assessment is 10 years.
 Many others say decades as researchers try to conquer a number of obstacles.
 Source

-In my opinion, the only way to have autonomous vehicles as a standard is to change urban structure.
-This means adjust reality to fit the machine needs.
+In my opinion, the only way to have autonomous vehicles as a standard is to change the urban structure.
+This means adjusting reality to fit the machine’s needs.
 But even if this becomes the goal it may take decades or even a century.

 Let us look at this from a different angle.
 The dot com innovation was driven by mostly realistic expectations about an information highway and a transition to a digital economy yet it created large excesses that had to be removed violently.

-But populism lurks and from certain angle there are justifications: inequality has grown, social tensions have been created, purchasing power has plummeted, debt has exploded.
-If central bank control goes to populists, this will be the end of the effort of some people to turn the science fiction stories they read when they were kids to reality and be the masters of the universe.
+But populism lurks and from a certain angle, there are justifications: inequality has grown, social tensions have been created, purchasing power has plummeted, and debt has exploded.
+If central bank control goes to populists, this will be the end of the effort of some people to turn the science fiction stories they read when they were kids into reality and be the masters of the universe.
 Autonomous, vehicles, supersonic land travel, space travel, transhumanism, artificial intelligence that replaces humans, etc. all have a price: it is called reality.